shilostern/argocd-gitops/README.md

 ## 4. Key Design Decisions
 * **Podman over Docker:** Chosen for environment compatibility, which required specific adjustments to the container runtime.
-* **Hardcoded Image Tags:** Using specific versions instead of `latest` to ensure stability across different environments.
+* **Image Tagging:** Currently utilizing the `latest` tag for the application images to facilitate continuous updates and testing.

 ## 5. The Learning Process
 The learning path was gradual and hands-on, based on reading official ArgoCD and Kind documentation, troubleshooting network and runtime errors, and using AI as a partner to understand complex DevOps concepts in real-time.